bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 ![](/img/public-install-page.png)

-{% include message_box.html type="info" title="How can I get notified?" content="You can get notified about a successful or failed build to your email address if you click the **Watch** icon above the **Start/Schedule a Build** purple button on your Build's page."%}
+{% include message_box.html type="info" title="How can I get notified?" content="You can get a notification email about a successful or failed build, if you click the **Watch** icon above the **Start/Schedule a Build** purple button on your Build's page."%}

 ## Deploying to the Google Play Store